Alternative Investment Fund (AIF) Registration

 Frequently Asked Questions

-AIF means privately pooled investment fund established or incorporated in India to collect funds from investors whether Indian or Foreign and invests it as per the specified investment policy for the benefit of the investor.
+AIF Full form stands for Alternative Investment Fund.
+It is privately pooled investment fund established or incorporated in India to collect funds from investors, whether Indian or Foreign, and invest it as per the specified investment policy for the benefit of the investor.

-Angel Fund is a sub-category of Venture Capital Fund under Category-I AIF which raises funds from angel investors and invests it in accordance with the provisions of SEBI (AIF) Regulations, 2012.
+Angel Fund is a sub-category of venture capital fund under Category-I AIF which raises funds from angel investors and invests it per the provisions of SEBI (AIF) Regulations, 2012.

-No. As AIFs are privately pooled investment vehicles they shall raise funds only through private placement by the issue of an information memorandum or placement memorandum.
-Further, an AIF's AOA/trust deed/partnership prohibits it from making an invitation to the public to subscribe to its securities.
+No, as the AIFs are privately pooled investment vehicles, they shall raise funds only through private placement by the issue of an information memorandum or placement.

-No. As per Regulation 13(1) Category I and II AIFs are close-ended and as per Regulation, 13(3) Category III AIFs may be open-ended or close-ended.
+Category I and II AIFs are close-ended whereas Category III AIFs may be open-ended or close-ended.

 Related Services